victoriairis/irisroques/README.md

 - 🔭 I’m currently working on finishing my Bachelor in CS
-- 🌱 I’m currently learning Javascript, Azure and DevSecOps
+- 🌱 I’m currently learning Python for automation, IaC and Hybrid Cloud
 - 👯 I’m looking to collaborate on opensource projects :D
 - 💬 Ask me about computer networking, cloud in general and Java
 - 📫 How to reach me: